-After a week spent at the University of Kentucky for the Deaf-Blind Project’s Expanded Core Curriculum Camp, 17-year-old Max Cawthon accomplished things his mother never knew he was capable of.
+After spending a week at the University of Kentucky for the Deaf-Blind Project’s Expanded Core Curriculum Camp, 17-year-old Max Cawthon accomplished things his mother never knew he could do.

 Max, from Louisville, Kentucky, has CHARGE syndrome, a complex genetic syndrome that often includes vision and hearing loss.
 He was one of several teenagers from across Kentucky who participated in a camp for students who are deaf-blind last week at UK.
 The camp’s activities focused on life skills and establishing independence.